ua-gist-open-source/postgis-osm-load/README.md

 This is `EPSG:4326`.

-### Create an `arizona` database
+### Create a `hawaii` database
 Create a database for the OSM Data.
 You can do this through pgadmin but to make things more deterministic, type the following in a command window.
 Note that most of the following command is cruft required to pass the command to the server.
 The relevant SQL is simply `CREATE DATABASE hawaii`:

 ```
 docker run --link postgis:postgres --entrypoint sh mdillon/postgis -c 'psql -h "$POSTGRES_PORT_5432_TCP_ADDR" -p $POSTGRES_PORT_5432_TCP_PORT -U postgres -c "CREATE DATABASE hawaii"'
 ```

 Next, enable the `PostGIS` extension.
-The command is simply `CREATE EXTENSION postgis` but you pass `-d arizona` to make it happen in that new database.
+The command is simply `CREATE EXTENSION postgis` but you pass `-d hawaii` to make it happen in that new database.
 Submit it like:

 ```
 docker run --link postgis:postgres --rm --entrypoint sh mdillon/postgis -c 'psql -h "$POSTGRES_PORT_5432_TCP_ADDR" -p $POSTGRES_PORT_5432_TCP_PORT -U postgres -d hawaii -c "CREATE EXTENSION postgis"'